goatshriek/stumpless/docs/roadmap.md

    specified, which means that they could change across builds.
 Setting these to specific values will make them consistent across all builds, increasing interoperability.
+ * [CHANGE] **Facilities, severities, options, element functions, and param functions will be moved to separate headers**
+   These items are all currently in the `stumpless/entry.h` header, which is getting too large.
+Separating these will allow for smaller, more logically separate headers.
+While the roll-up header will still include all of these, code that is including specific headers may break as a result of this change.
+ * [CHANGE] **Facilities and severities will be defined by enumerations** Enumerations are a cleaner way to represent the set values, and can be made compatible with the `syslog.h` values if their backing `int` values match.
+   Because function signatures will change, this will be done in a major release.

 ## 3.0.0
  * [REMOVE] **entry and element destructor synonyms**